-Calibrating accelerometers and other transducers is quick and easy with the AT-2030 and AT-2040.
-If your operating in a environment with a large amount of sensors, it makes financial sense to do the calibrating yourself rather than send your accelerometers to a lab or the manufacturer for calibration.
-On average, the calibration cost can be anywhere from $100-$200 per accelerometer yearly.
-It’s easy to see how calibration expenses add up very quickly.
-Operators will also find that by using a portable vibration calibrator, their machine downtime is greatly reduced.
-The process of mailing your sensors to and from a calibration lab can be eliminated and what used to take weeks can now take minutes.
+Accelerometer calibration and is quick and easy with the AT-2030, AT-2035, and AT-2040 series shakers.
+If your operating in a environment with a large amount of sensors, it makes financial sense to do the calibrating yourself rather than sending your accelerometers to a lab or manufacturer.
+Accelerometer Calibration expenses can add up very quickly, with the average calibration cost being anywhere from $200-$700 per accelerometer yearly.
+By using a portable vibration calibrator, operators will find their machine downtime is greatly reduced and the process of mailing your sensors to and from the calibration lab can be eliminated.

 - Make sure that your portable vibration calibrator is fully charged.
-The AT-2030 and AT-2040 both have a auto shutdown feature to protect the battery.
-Keeping the calibration shaker charged ensures that it will not unexpectedly power down on you.
+The Agate Technology Shakers feature an auto-shutdown feature to protect the battery to ensure long-term use of the equipment.
+Keeping the calibration shaker charged ensures that it will not unexpectedly power down during Accelerometer Calibration.

-Follow these simple steps and you will have your accelerometers calibrated in no time.
+Follow these simple steps and you will have your accelerometer calibration completed in no time.

-2) Connect your cable from the accelerometer under test.
-If using the AT-2030 you will need to connect to an external source such as a multimeter or vibration monitor control meter.
-If using AT-2040, simply plug the test accelerometer to the BNC connector labeled “Sensor Input”
+- Connect your cable from the accelerometer under test.
+If using the AT-2030 you will need to connect to an external source such as a multi-meter or vibration monitor control meter.
+If using AT-2035 or AT-2040, simply plug the test accelerometer to the BNC connector labeled “Sensor Input”

-3) Set the AT-2030 or AT-2040 portable vibration calibrator to the correct frequency and amplitude and begin your measurements.
+- Set the portable vibration calibrator to the correct frequency and amplitude and begin your measurements.
 Using the manufacturer datasheet as a guide, set the correct frequency and amplitude and take your first reading.
 After that is complete, move on to your second, and so on.
-If using the AT-2040 and your sensor is preset, the “Auto” button will perform an automatic sweep of all needed points for you and store the data.
-Alternatively, with the AT-2040 you can also go through the accelerometer manually and save data to the unit to create a calibration certificate.
+If using the AT-2035 or AT-2040 and your sensor is preset, the “Auto” button will perform an automatic sweep of all needed accelerometer calibration points for you and store the data.

-4) Create your certificate.
-If using the AT-2030 you will need to input your data into excel and print your certificate manually.
-If using the AT-2040, simply download your automatically created certificate to USB in PDF format.
+- Create your certificate.
+If using the AT-2030 you will need to input your data into Excel and print your certificate manually.
+If using the AT-2035 or AT-2040, simply download your automatically created certificate to USB in PDF format.